DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [The Way of DevOps Platform Design in the Cloud Native Era (Rancher vs KubeSphere vs Rainbond)](https://mp.weixin.qq.com/s/oxeNq4GHE85NUBIDcgixcg)

-    The article focuses on the different DevOps implementations of Rancher, KubeSphere, and Rainbond, three cloud-native platform-level products.
+    The article focuses on the different DevOps implementations of Rancher, KubeSphere, and Rainbond, three cloud native platform-level products.
     The author believes that DevOps teams can choose the combination of Rancher + KubeSphere or Rancher + Rainbond.
-    Rancher is best at docking infrastructure downwards, managing cluster security and compliance, and providing developers with an easy-to-use cloud-native platform upwards is handed over to KubeSphere or Rainbond.
+    Rancher is best at docking infrastructure downwards, managing cluster security and compliance, and providing developers with an easy-to-use cloud native platform upwards is handed over to KubeSphere or Rainbond.

 -[Who is stronger?
 Grafana Mimir and VictoriaMetrics performance test](https://mp.weixin.qq.com/s/TVJZ5k5U7bs8WEyE4rikSQ)